Show name: Ghosts

 My next post is on Monday.
 In the meantime, the comments section is open.
 Thank you for reading my review of Ghosts.

-If you’ve enjoyed this review, you might be interested in reading my article about family in the horror fiction of John Wyndham (They May Not Mean To) here.
-Or you might like to take a look at my review of Hereditary here.
+If you’ve enjoyed this review, you might be interested reading in my article about family in the horror fiction of John Wyndham (They May Not Mean To).